rwu2359/CFforID/README.md

 Simple demo with layout calculations to show the custom functions in operation.

 ### credit
-some helpful information from our favourite architect, Clay and helpful insights in making the final functions tighter from @steve_ssh
+some useful hints on the left shift from our favourite architect, Clay, and helpful insights making the final functions tighter from @steve_ssh

 #### version history
     1.1 25_10_10, initial release